GregDeSousa/Genetic-Algorithm/Readme.md

 ## Usage

-To use this GA implementation, you can use the makefile after cloning the repository and it will show the variance and standard deviation of a randomly generated gene pool.
+To use this GA implementation, you can use the 'make run' command in the makefile after cloning the repository and it will show the variance and standard deviation of a randomly generated gene pool.